Bangis041/OVERTHEWIRE/Bandit.md

 We were givn a task related to cron job and the same process for the last two levels would be followed again.

+After checking this, we see that the bash file here is quite differnet from others we have been seeing and this is a bit confusing and it even contained a for loop.